seansusmilch/least-watched/docs/media-processor.md

 - Users can clear all media items from the database.
 - This action deletes all `MediaItem` records.
 - Processing must be re-run to repopulate data.
+- The cleared count is reported in the success message.

 ### 11.2 Score Recalculation